Medication Summary

 Bupropion (Zyban)

-Used in conjunction with a support group and/or behavioral counseling.
-Inhibits neuronal dopamine reuptake in addition to being a weak blocker of serotonin and norepinephrine reuptake.
+Bupropion is used in conjunction with a support group and/or behavioral counseling.
+It inhibits neuronal dopamine reuptake in addition to being a weak blocker of serotonin and norepinephrine reuptake.

 Varenicline (Chantix)

-Partial agonist selective for alpha4, beta2 nicotinic acetylcholine receptors.
-Action is thought to be the result of activity at a nicotinic receptor subtype where its binding produces agonist activity, while simultaneously preventing nicotine binding.
+Varenicline is a partial agonist selective for alpha4, beta2 nicotinic acetylcholine receptors.
+Its action is thought to be the result of activity at a nicotinic receptor subtype where its binding produces agonist activity, while simultaneously preventing nicotine binding.
 The agonistic activity is significantly lower than nicotine.
-Also elicits moderate affinity for 5-HT3 receptors.
-Maximum plasma concentrations occur within 3-4 h after oral administration.
-Following regular dosing, steady state is reached within 4 d.
+It also elicits a moderate affinity for 5-HT3 receptors.
+Maximum plasma concentrations occur within 3-4 hours after oral administration.
+Following regular dosing, a steady state is reached within 4 days.

 Antibiotics